William Howard, 1st Baron Howard of Effingham: Embassies

-In 1531 Howard was sent on an embassy to Scotland by King Henry VIII, and accompanied the King to Boulogne in October 1532.
+In 1531, Howard was sent on an embassy to Scotland by King Henry VIII, and accompanied the King to Boulogne in October 1532.
 In May 1533, as deputy to his half-brother, Thomas Howard, 3rd Duke of Norfolk, he served as Earl Marshal at the coronation of his niece, Anne Boleyn, the daughter of his half-sister, Elizabeth Boleyn, Countess of Wiltshire.
 On 10 September 1533, Howard bore the canopy over his great-niece Elizabeth (later Queen Elizabeth I).
 In 1534, he went to Scotland.
-His instructions including getting the measurements of James V of Scotland from the Bishop of Aberdeen, Lord High Treasurer of Scotland.
+His instructions included getting the measurements of James V of Scotland from the Bishop of Aberdeen, Lord High Treasurer of Scotland.
 Then Howard's tailor would make Henry VIII's nephew a new suit of clothes as a present.
 Howard would then broach the subject of the two kings meeting in person.

 In February 1535, he was sent again to Scotland to invest James V with the Order of the Garter and brought a present of "great horses".
 Howard met James V at Stirling Castle on Good Friday.
 They discussed a possible meeting of the two Kings at Newcastle at Michaelmas.
 Margaret Tudor praised his abilities and wrote that her son James V, "lykkis hym right weill."

 In June 1535, he was in France as a member of the English embassy authorized to negotiate with the French Admiral, Philippe de Chabot.
 In February 1536 he was again in Scotland, this time for the purpose of persuading James V to adopt Henry VIII's religious policy.
 He returned to Scotland again in April when he heard rumours from Margaret Tudor and others that James V intended to marry his mistress, Margaret Erskine, Lady Lochleven.
 He was again in France in 1537.
 On 11 December 1539, he was among those who welcomed King Henry VIII's fourth bride, Anne of Cleves at Calais.

-While on an embassy to France in 1541 William Howard was charged with concealing the sexual indiscretions of his young niece, Catherine Howard, Henry VIII's fifth wife, and was recalled to England to stand trial.
+While on an embassy to France in 1541, William Howard was charged with concealing the sexual indiscretions of his young niece, Katherine Howard, Henry VIII's fifth wife, and was recalled to England to stand trial.
 On 22 December 1541, Howard, his wife, and a number of servants who had been alleged witnesses to the Queen's misconduct were arraigned for misprision of treason, convicted, and sentenced to life imprisonment and loss of goods.
-He and most of the others were pardoned after Queen Catherine's execution on 13 February 1542.
+He and most of the others were pardoned after Queen Katherine's execution on 13 February 1542.